kishorechowdhury/covid-vaccination-alert/README.md

-# covid-vaccination-alert
+# COVID vaccination alert
 Simple COVID vaccination alert.
+Check if any slots available in your locality and get email notification right away.

 # Usage